 7. Paperform

-As far as Typeform vs Jotform and Paperform are concerned, both happen to be excellent choices for conducting online surveys.
+As far as Typeform vs Paperform is concerned, both happen to be excellent choices for conducting online surveys.

 In addition to the form editor’s ability to integrate rich media, the builder also allows you to define your customized conditional logic to control the pages, sections of content, and questions your respondents see when they access the survey.